clintwar/a2a-dotnet/README.md

 app.MapA2A(echoTaskManager,"/echo");
 ```

-## Library: A2A.Core
-This library contains the core A2A protocol implementation.
-It includes the following classes:
-- `A2AClient`: Used for making A2A requests to an agent.
-- `TaskManager`: Provides standardized support for managing tasks and task execution.
-- `ITaskStore`: An interface for abstracting the storage of tasks. `InMemoryTaskStore` is a simple in-memory implementation.

 ## Library: DomFactory
 This library contains helper classes for support deserialization and serialization of A2A messages and JsonRPC envelopes.
 In theory this can be done with JsonSerializer, but this library makes the process easier to debug and doesn't require an reflection or code generation.